trubrics/trubrics-docs/docs/api_reference/index.md

 | `properties` | `dict[str,any]` | A list of properties of the event.
 For example, a "Generation" event could have properties "Cost of generation" or "Prompt template".
 [Trubrics properties](#trubrics-properties) are prefixed with a `$`. | _no_ |

 ## Authentication
 This API contains public endpoints only, that will allow your to write to your Trubrics project.
-The `project_api_key` is a required path parameter to your request.
+The `x_api_key` is a required header for your request.

 --8<-- "utils/api_key.md"